reproducepark/SMPLest-X_for_LHM/README.md

 ### SMPL-X to LHM Compatible Format Conversion

-The model performs the following format adjustments to make outputs compatible with LHM (Lightweight Human Model):
+The model performs the following format adjustments to make outputs compatible with LHM (Large Animatable Human Reconstruction Model):

 - **Body Pose**: Convert from 63 parameters to 21 joints (3 parameters each)
 - **Hand Poses**: Convert from 45 parameters to 15 joints (3 parameters each)